9th8/up-to-date-real-world-haskell/26-building-a-bloom-filter.md

 The counterpart of an unboxed type is a *boxed* type, which uses indirection.
 All lifted types are boxed, but a few low-level boxed types are not lifted.
-For instance, GHC\'s runtime system has a low-level array type for which it uses boxing (i.e. it maintains a pointer to the array).
+For instance, GHC's runtime system has a low-level array type for which it uses boxing (i.e. it maintains a pointer to the array).
 If it has a reference to such an array, it knows that the array must exist, so it does not need to account for the possibility of ⊥.